very-good-science/data-ethics-club/site/join_in/join_in.md

 On their website you can read the [first chapter online for free](https://press.princeton.edu/books/hardcover/9780691249131/ai-snake-oil#preview), see [what each chapter is about](https://www.aisnakeoil.com/i/148742314/whats-in-the-book) and see the [suggested exercises and discussion prompts by the authors](https://www.aisnakeoil.com/p/ai-snake-oil-exercises-and-discussion) to get an idea of the kinds of conversation we might be having.

-There are 8 chapters and the exact schedule is still to be determined (we'll be asking our community what works best for them as we did with our last bookclub) but the rough schedule looks something like meeting on Zoom at 4-5pm UK time on the following dates:
+There are 8 chapters and the exact schedule is below.
+We'll be meeting 4-5pm UK time on Zoom (on the usual link).
+If you'd like to be forwarded calendar invites to the session then you can let us know via email or by commenting on [the Slack thread](https://dataethicsclub.slack.com/archives/C03FQTJHEGZ/p1737979432534019).

 - 11th June: Chapter 1 - Introduction (34 pages)
 - 18th June: Chapter 2 - How predictive AI goes wrong (24 pages)